• Tel: 858.663.9055

 Bulk quote request

-Immunohistochemistry of LI Cadherin antibody in human colon tissue.
-The recombinant mouse mAb clone rCDH17/8514 demonstrates strong membranous HRP-DAB brown staining along the lateral borders of colonic epithelial cells, consistent with Cadherin 17 localization in intestinal epithelium.
-Staining highlights well-organized glandular crypt structures with preserved epithelial polarity, while surrounding stromal tissue shows minimal background signal.
-The negative control inset, using PBS in place of the primary antibody, shows no specific staining.
-Heat-induced epitope retrieval was performed by boiling tissue sections in pH 9 10mM Tris with 1mM EDTA for 20 minutes followed by cooling prior to incubation.
+LI Cadherin Antibody Colon IHC.
+Immunohistochemistry staining of FFPE human colon tissue using LI Cadherin Antibody / CDH17 Antibody (recombinant mouse monoclonal clone rCDH17/8514) demonstrates strong membranous HRP-DAB brown staining along the lateral borders of colonic epithelial cells.
+The staining pattern is consistent with expression of Cadherin 17 (CDH17, LI-cadherin), a calcium-dependent cell adhesion molecule that contributes to epithelial organization, maintenance of tissue integrity, and regulation of cell-cell interactions within the gastrointestinal tract.
+Prominent membrane-associated staining highlights well-organized glandular crypt structures and preserved epithelial polarity, while surrounding stromal tissues exhibit minimal background reactivity.
+The inset image shows the negative control in which PBS was substituted for the primary antibody.
+HIER was performed by boiling tissue sections in pH 9, 10 mM Tris with 1 mM EDTA for 20 minutes followed by cooling prior to immunostaining.

 SDS-PAGE analysis of purified, BSA-free LI Cadherin antibody (clone rCDH17/8514) as confirmation of integrity and purity.